 On November 12, 2021, we entered into a Settlement Agreement with REGENXBIO to resolve all current disputes between the parties including the aforementioned AAA arbitration and New York State Supreme Court action.
-In accordance with the Settlement Agreement, we agreed to pay REGENXBIO a total of \$30 million, payable as follows: (1) \$20 million payable that was paid in 2021 after execution of the Settlement Agreement, (2) \$5 million on the first anniversary of the effective date of the Settlement Agreement, and (3) \$5 million upon the earlier of: (i) the third anniversary of the effective date of the Settlement Agreement.
-As of December 31, 2022, we have recorded the payable to licensor in the contractual obligations as the one remaining payments due to REGENXBIO under the Settlement Agreement.
+In accordance with the Settlement Agreement, we agreed to pay REGENXBIO a total of \$30 million, payable as follows: (1) \$20 million payable that was paid in 2021 after execution of the Settlement Agreement, (2) \$5 million on the first anniversary of the effective date of the Settlement Agreement that was paid in 2022, and (3) \$5 million upon the earlier of: (i) the third anniversary of the effective date of the Settlement Agreement.
+As of December 31, 2023, we have recorded the payable to licensor in the contractual obligations as the one remaining payment due to REGENXBIO under the Settlement Agreement.

 In addition, we are also party to other license agreements, which include contingent payments.
-However, contingent payments related to these license agreements are not disclosed as the satisfaction of these contingent payments is uncertain as of December 31, 2022 and, if satisfied, the timing of payment for these amounts was not reasonably estimable as of December 31, 2022.
+However, contingent payments related to these license agreements are not disclosed as the satisfaction of these contingent payments is uncertain as of December 31, 2023 and, if satisfied, the timing of payment for these amounts was not reasonably estimable as of December 31, 2023.
 Commitments related to the license agreements include contingent payments that will become payable if and when certain development, regulatory and commercial milestones are achieved.
-During the next 12 months, we do not expect to make milestone payments related to such license agreements.
+During the next 12 months, certain contingent payments could become due upon potential BLA approval and sales of pz-cel related to such license agreements.